Why your financial adviser should not be your friend

 Neil’s an engineer in oil and gas.

-But I soon understood the sort of person his friend was.
+I didn’t...but I soon understood what sort of friend he was.

-I was skeptical about this approach to taking financial advice.
+I was really sceptical about this approach to taking financial advice.

-So, to assure me I was wrong, Neil emailed me details of the products his friend had signed him up to.
+But, to assure me I was barking up the wrong tree, Neil gave me details of the structured products his friend had signed him up to...he was determined to prove me wrong...

-- Evidence of market underperformance, that mean years of extra work towards saving for his retirement;
+- Years of extra work now required to save for his retirement;

 In 1950s Britain, you could count on the Man from the Pru to be your ‘financial friend’.

-He’d swing by your house, have a cup of tea, and sort out your money matters.
+He’d swing by your house, have a cup of tea, and sort out your money.

-By the 1980s, companies like Prudential and Allied Crowbar were employing thousands of direct salespeople as ‘financial advisers’.
+By the 1980s, companies like Prudential and Allied Crowbar were employing thousands of these direct salespeople.

 They went from door to door, peddling all sorts of products based on their personal ability to be charismatic, build trust, and above all sell.

-Inside this industry this approach is called direct selling - and the lynchpin upon which it relies is the ability to form a personal relationship, or friendship, with the client.
+This approach is called direct selling - and it relies on the ability to form a friendship with your client.

 Cue endowment, mortgage, insurance and pension mis-selling crises…